 NPFI actively seeks to support new college-level classes to develop and customize open source software for local non-profits.
 Such a development process has the following elements:

-- In a 1-semester course, students develop and customize a software product that serves a mission-critical activity of a local non-profit organization.
+- The course requires students to develop a software product that serves the mission of a local client organization.
 Examples of past projects can be viewed here.

-- Students use open source tools to develop the software.
+- Students use modern tools to complete the software.
 For example, past projects have used PHP, MySQL, Javascript, Eclipse, Java, and GitHub.

-- The instructor uploads the completed software into a public repository (e.g., GitHub) under an open source license, so that it can be reused and/or extended by a future student development team.
+- The software “lives” in a public repository (e.g., GitHub), so that it can be reused by a future development team.

 Benefits